ofiwg/libfabric/man/fi_endpoint.3.md

 attributes.
 The exception is that endpoints attached to a shared receive context must use a subset of the receive context attributes.
 This is opposite of the requirement for scalable endpoints.

+# SOCKET ENDPOINTS

+This section applies to endpoints of type FI_EP_SOCK_STREAM and FI_EP_SOCK_DGRAM, commonly referred to as socket endpoints.

+Socket endpoints are defined with semantics that allow them to more easily be adopted by developers familiar with the UNIX socket API, or by middleware that exposes the socket API, while still taking advantage of high-performance hardware features.

+The key difference between socket endpoints and other active endpoints are socket endpoints use synchronous data transfers.
+Buffers passed into send and receive operations revert to the control of the application upon returning from the function call.
+As a result, no data transfer completions are reported to the application, and socket endpoints are not associated with completion queues or counters.

+Socket endpoints support a subset of message operations: fi_send, fi_sendv, fi_sendmsg, fi_recv, fi_recvv, fi_recvmsg, and fi_inject.
+Because data transfers are synchronous, the return value from send and receive operations indicate the number of bytes transferred on success, or a negative value on error, including -FI_EAGAIN if the endpoint cannot send or receive any data because of full or empty queues, respectively.

+Socket endpoints are associated with event queues and address vectors, and process connection management events asynchronously, similar to other endpoints.
+Unlike UNIX sockets, socket endpoint must still be declared as either active or passive.

+Socket endpoints behave like non-blocking sockets.
+In order to support select and poll semantics, active socket endpoints are associated with a file descriptor that is signaled whenever the endpoint is ready to send and/or receive data.
+The file descriptor may be retrieved using fi_control.

 # OPERATION FLAGS